 The Senior Seminar

-The concentration in Social Analysis and Research requires all concentrators to complete a thesis or project in their senior year as a capstone experience.
-The purpose of the thesis or project is to allow students an opportunity to apply the knowledge they acquired on a topic of their own interests.
-This capstone experience provides a hands on experience through which students learn what can be done with sociological research methods.
-To fulfill the capstone requirement students enroll in SOC 1950- Senior Seminar during the senior year.
-SOC 1950 is a one credit course that students take across two successive semesters.
-Students receive 0.5 credit in each semester.
-The senior seminar is focused on finalizing a senior project or thesis and giving a presentation of the completed work.
-Participation in this seminar allows each cohort of concentrators to discuss diverse interests and exposes them to a wide range of applications of sociological knowledge.
+Social Analysis and Research requires all concentrators to complete a thesis or capstone project in their senior year.
+The purpose of the thesis or capstone project is to allow students an opportunity to apply the knowledge they acquired on a topic of their own interests.
+To fulfill this requirement students enroll in SOC 1950 – Senior Seminar.
+Participation in this seminar allows each cohort of concentrators to discuss their diverse interests and expose them to the wide range of applications of Sociological knowledge.

-The senior thesis is supervised by a faculty member who serves as the primary advisor, and one additional faculty member who serves as a reader.
-The primary advisor and the reader are chosen by the student and approved by the Concentration Advisor.
-The reader will receive a draft and a finished copy of the students thesis, which the reader will be responsible to grade.
-The reader may be involved in the earlier development of the thesis depending upon the arrangement made by the student with the reader.
-The Senior thesis will normally consist of a major research project.
-By the end of the sixth semester, students must submit a prospectus of the senior thesis to the concentration Advisor.
-At the start of the seventh semester students should submit to the Concentration Advisor a proposal (not more than four pages) accompanied by the signature of one faculty member indicating that he or she is willing to serve as primary advisor on the thesis.
+An undergraduate thesis must ask an original research question, answer it with appropriate evidence, and place that work within relevant scholarly literature in sociology.
+The thesis is supervised by a faculty member who serves as the primary advisor, and one additional faculty member who serves as a reader.
+By the end of the sixth semester, students must submit a prospectus of the senior thesis to the Co-Director of Undergraduate Studies.
+At the start of the seventh semester students should submit to the Co-Director of Undergraduate Studies a proposal (not more than four pages) accompanied by the signature of one faculty member indicating that he or she is willing to serve as primary advisor on the thesis.
 Only a senior thesis qualifies the student for Honors.
-A thesis typically includes one or two semesters of course credit through SOC 1980 - Senior Thesis/Project (fall semester) and/or SOC 1990 - Senior Thesis/Project (spring semester).
-SOC 1980 and SOC 1990 do not count toward the 12-13 course requirement for the concentration.

-A senior project differs from a thesis in its scholarly content and form, and it depends only on the evaluation of the senior seminar instructor (although students may elect to have a faculty advisor for the project, in addition to the senior seminar instructor).
-Whereas the senior thesis follows the form of a conventional research paper, the project allows a wider array of research and creative outputs, including, but not limited to video documentaries, photographic exhibitions, and applied or policy related reports with an off-campus organization. projects should be complemented by an analytical paper that situates the central subject matter of the project within the context of sociological scholarship.
+A capstone project is an independent, student-initiated project or experience developed during the Senior Seminar (SOC 1950) that connects in a meaningful way to the learning in the concentration.
+A capstone project differs from a thesis in its scholarly content and form, and it depends only on the evaluation of the senior seminar instructor.
+Whereas the senior thesis follows the form of a conventional research paper, the project allows a wider array of research and creative outputs, including but not limited to video documentaries, photographic exhibitions, and applied or policy related reports with an off-campus organization.
+Projects are complemented by a paper or report that situates the central subject matter of the project within the context of sociological scholarship.

 In order to be considered for honors , students must receive a grade point average of at least 3.5 ( A=4, B-3, C=2) on all concentration courses taken, and no more than one (1) of the concentration courses with the "S/NC" option.
 Honors also requires a senior thesis, with a recommendation of Honors by the advisor and reader, that demonstrates an understanding of empirical research.